Jamie Varner: Personal life

 He is an alumnus of Deer Valley High School in Glendale, Arizona, where he also was a part of the Deer Valley Skyhawk Wrestling Team.
 He attended Lock Haven University where he joined the Pi Kappa Alpha fraternity and spent his time at that school training both as a wrestler and a boxer, where he was NCBA (National Collegiate Boxing Association) Champion for the nationally recognized Lock Haven University boxing team.
 Also attended PCC (Pima Community College) outside of Maricopa county in Arizona.

 Varner was instrumental in the legalization and forthcoming athletic sanctioning of mixed martial arts in the state of Arizona after giving testimony to the sport's legitimacy and ongoing development as an athletic profession.

 After retiring from MMA in 2014, Varner continued his studies that were interrupted when Varner got into the UFC.
-Eventually Varner graduated with major from marketing and a minor in financing.
+Eventually Varner graduated with major in marketing and a minor in financing.
 After graduating he worked at Boston Scientific before transitioning to the stem cell domain.